 The chief goal for your new tool should be to make life easier.
 The procurement process involves a lot of moving parts: procurement orders, supplier details, budget management, and the actual purchases themselves.

-You should endeavor to manage as many as these steps as possible from one place - your procurement platform.
+You should endeavour to manage as many of these steps as possible from one place - your procurement platform.

 Of course, this is usually easier said than done.
 And the more your business relies on procurement, the more you’re going to need help.